 Don't Forget Your Fluids

 Soccer players can lose a lot of fluids during a long game.
 You'll need to fully replace any fluid losses so that you are well-hydrated for your next practice or competition.
 According to the National Athletic Trainers' Association, an athlete should consume enough fluid to replace 150 percent of the body weight lost due to sweat, or approximately 24 ounces of fluid for every pound of body weight lost.
-Aside from water, other fluid options include sports drinks, fruit juices, and dairy or non-dairy milk.
+In addition to water, other fluid options include sports drinks, 100 percent fruit juices, and dairy or non-dairy milk.

 Minerals that Help